milkcircle/milkcircle.github.io/austen.md

 those you choose to be your friends,
 so choose people who you want to emulate"

-they told me,
+she told me,
-as they reminded me
+as she reminded me
 there are alternatives
 beyond toxic, unchanging people,
 whose behavior is not mine to change.